The Colisee - Maine Nordiques

 Food & Beverage 3

-The Colisee offers a pretty standard game day presentation, which is a bit muted due to the age of the facility and the small crowds in attendance.
+The Colisee offers a pretty standard game day presentation, which is a bit muted due to the age of the facility and the smaller crowds in attendance.
 All the familiar aspects of minor league hockey gamedays will be found in one form or another.
 There is a video board that hangs at center ice that is underutilized during game action.
-A few replays are shown, but little else.
-PA announcements can be difficult to hear over the old sound system.
+Graphics and replays are shown on this board, with game stats displayed on smaller boards in opposite corners of the rink.

-The fans who come to the Colisee may not be large in number, but those who do attend Nordiques games are passionate about their team.
-Even during a sparsely attended game at the end of the 2021 season, the building was filled with noise from air horns and shouts from the crowd.
+The fans who come to The Colisee may not be large in number, but those who do attend Nordiques games are passionate about their team.
+Even though the building is largely empty, the dedicated Nordique fans fill The Colisee with noise from air horns and good old-fashioned cheering.

-The Colisee is located on the outskirts of the downtown area of Lewiston, a former industrial city on the Androscoggin River.
-Like many similar cities in the northeast, the downtown area suffered from neglect once the economy faded and businesses closed.
+The Colisee is located on the outskirts of the downtown area of Lewiston, near the high school.
+Like many other cities in the northeast with industrial histories, the downtown area suffered from neglect once the economy faded and businesses closed.
 The area around the arena is mostly residential, with businesses concentrated along the nearby riverfront.

-Fans looking for dining options or lodging near the Colisee will be disappointed, as there is nothing to be found right next to the arena.
-Fans willing to take a short drive to the riverfront in Lewiston or across the river into Auburn will be rewarded by several dining options.
-In particular, the area around the Auburn Mall features several national chain restaurants and hotel chains for the out-of-town hockey fan.
-Most visitors to the area should opt to stay in Portland, where the options are much more plentiful.
+Fans looking for dining or lodging options near the Colisee will be disappointed, as there is nothing to be found right next to the arena.
+Fans willing to take a short drive to the riverfront in Lewiston or across the river into Auburn will be rewarded with several dining and lodging choices.
+Stadium Journey recommends a visit to Baxter Brewing, located in an old mill building on the Androscoggin River.
+Most visitors to the area will opt to stay in Portland, where the options are much more plentiful.

 The Colisee is located in the small central Maine city of Lewiston, located 45 minutes northwest of Portland.
 Boston is about a two-hour drive away.
 Driving is the primary method for arriving at a Nordiques game, as Interstate 95, more commonly known as the Maine Turnpike, runs through Lewiston just a mile or so from the facility.
 For those taking public transportation, the Oak Street Bus Station downtown offers routes to Bangor, Boston, and beyond.

 There is ample parking at The Colisee, with three lots surrounding the facility.
-In addition, there is on-street parking available near the arena, and many locals choose this parking option.
+In addition, there is on-street parking available near the arena.

 Return on Investment 5